 Which brings us to the subject of how exercise can help provide quality of life in the Senior lifestyle.
 Weekend warriordom is not something to be encouraged when our “reach” exceeds our true level of fitness but things don’t have to get extreme and exercise should be consistent and non injurious because who needs tendonitis or a fractured hip?
 And mobility is something we all value – until we lose it.
 It’s also something we need to work at because we have to keep moving in order to keep moving.

 Walking and swimming are two of the most recommended exercises for Seniors.
 Let’s assess both:

 The 7 Benefits of Walking

 3) Reduces blood cholesterol

-4) Weight bearing exercise contributes to the health of our bones, preventing osteoporosis
+4) The weight bearing exercise of walkingcontributes to the health of our bones, preventing osteoporosis

 5) Reduces estrogen levels in older women which may help prevent breast cancer